Josh Naylor Player Props: Guardians vs. Twins

 Josh Naylor At The Plate

-- Naylor is hitting .208 with four doubles, three home runs and 10 walks.
+- Naylor is batting .210 with four doubles, three home runs and 10 walks.

-- Naylor has reached base via a hit in 13 games this season (of 29 played), and had multiple hits in six of those games.
+- In 46.7% of his 30 games this season, Naylor has picked up at least one hit.
+He's also had six multi-hit games.

-- He has homered in three games this year (10.3%), homering in 2.7% of his chances at the plate.
+- In 10.0% of his games this season, he has hit a long ball, and 2.6% of his trips to the dish.

-- Naylor has an RBI in 13 of 29 games this year, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 46.7% of his games this year, Naylor has picked up at least one RBI.
+In four of those games (13.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

-- In four of 29 games this season, he has scored, including multiple runs once.
+- In five of 30 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.